JuliaLang/julia/doc/src/manual/types.md

 For consistency across Julia, the call site should always pass a `Val`*instance* rather than using a *type*, i.e., use `foo(Val(:bar))` rather than `foo(Val{:bar})`.

-It's worth noting that it's extremely easy to mis-use parametric "value" types, including `Val`;
+It's worth noting that it's extremely easy to misuse parametric "value" types, including `Val`;
 in unfavorable cases, you can easily end up making the performance of your code much *worse*.
  In particular, you would never want to write actual code as illustrated above.
 For more information about the proper (and improper) uses of `Val`, please read the more extensive discussion in [the performance tips](@ref man-performance-tips).